Turgay Şeren

 Turkay Sabit Şeren (15 May 1932 – 7 July 2016) was a Turkish football player, who was a one-time goalkeeper of Galatasaray.
 He played for Galatasaray between 1947 and 1966 and was capped 52 times for Turkey, including two matches at the 1954 FIFA World Cup.
-His heroic saves against West Germany in 1951 in Berlin was what he is still remembered for.
-Turkey had won 2–1.
-Because of that unforgettable day, he is nicknamed as "Berlin Panteri" (Panther of Berlin).
+Because of his saves against West Germany in 1951 in Berlin, he is nicknamed as "Berlin Panteri" (Panther of Berlin).
 He also coached Galatasaray. Şeren was awarded a testimonial match by the club in 1967 in Istanbul, inviting players like Ion Pârcălab, Lev Yashin and Ion Nunweiller.

 After his retirement, Şeren became a football columnist and a television commentator.